JAForbes/blog/posts/the-power-is-yours.md

 >
 > If you use Observables, Promises, Arrays or Strings you are already using Algebraic types without realising it.
 >
 > The Fantasy Land spec codifies a standard for different types within the context of Javascript.
+Many libraries implement the spec, and the community is constantly growing.
 >
 > If you have never heard of Fantasy Land and it sounds interesting to you, I've written a post that explains the benefits.
 > The post is written without the assumption that the reader is interested in functional programming.